 Typically, in VIM, cpu-partitioning via tuned profile is used for allocating reserved CPUs to VNFs.
-However, in cases where a few additional percentage of performance is critical, you can use isolopu kernel as a Day 0 parameter.
-To change the value on a per compute basis on Day n, update the setup_data and remove or add compute nodes.
+However, in cases where a few additional percentages of performance is critical, you can use isolcpu kernel as a Day 0 parameter.
+To change the value on a per compute basis on Day n, update the setup\data and remove or add compute nodes.
 Extra care needs to be taken to ensure that the VNFs are pinned when using this parameter, which otherwise results in performance degradation.
 As all VNFs are not CPU pinned in reality, an option is available to enable this parameter at a global level or at a per compute level.
-When using this parameter, ensure that NFV_HOSTS is set in the setup_data.
+When using this parameter, ensure that NFV\HOSTS is set in the setup\data.

 '''

 Optional, Day 0 parameter at global level

 ENABLE_ISOLCPUS: <True or False> # <== optional, day 0 parameter

 or at a per server level:

 ...

 SERVERS:

 server_name_1:

 ENABLE_ISOLCPUS: <True or False>

 ...

 '''